glowkeeper/heroku-client-server-test/README.md

 ## Run Locally

 Type `npm run build` to build the react app on your local machine.
 Type `npm run devstart` to run the express server.
 Type `npm run lint` to run the linter.
+Type `npm run test` to run the tests.

 ## Maintainer